CodeMaster013/The-Eternum-Bastion-Fabric/README.md

 - Implementing fully functional multiblock systems
 - Enhancing the lore book with interactive displays
 - Fine-tuning entries, categories, and additional lore content
+- Custom Textures for multiblocks
+- And More!!!

 See the [TODO.MD](TODO.MD) file for a list of upcoming features.